Beat Volatility With the Best Balanced Funds

 However, in general, the funds that can perform best in bear markets, when stock prices fall more than 20%, is conservative balanced funds.

 One of the best conservative funds in the mutual fund universe is Vanguard Wellesley Income (VWINX).
-In 2008, when the S&P 500 index had a massive drop of -37%, VWINX had a more tolerable return of -9.8%.
-Although a negative return is not a welcome experience for conservative investors, this 2008 return beat 90% of other conservative allocation funds.
+In 2008, when the S&P 500 index had a massive drop of -38.5%, VWINX had a more tolerable return of -9.8%.
+Although a negative return is not a welcome experience for conservative investors, Wellesley's 2008 performance was much better than that of other funds in its same category, which lost 18.61% on average.

 Fast forward to 2019 and you can imagine how this fund can help you survive the next bear market.
 If you don't mind taking a bit more risk, one of the best moderate allocation funds is Vanguard Wellington (VWELX), which has an allocation of approximately 65% stocks and 35% bonds.